raspberrypilearning/electricity-generation/en/step_7.md

 Now it's time to use the resource variables that you created in the previous step to draw the column for your chosen **3rd Country** sprite.

-In Scratch, you can **Make a Block** that starts a new script and can add any Scratch blocks into this new script.
+In Scratch, you can make a block that starts a new script and can add any Scratch blocks into this new script.
 You can then reuse the script elsewhere in your program.

 --- task ---